Chess tournament: The recording of moves

 In games with long time controls, each player is required to record all moves of the game in algebraic chess notation.
 If, however, a player reaches less than five minutes on their clock, and does not have an increment of thirty seconds or more, they are excused from recording the remaining game moves until the game has been completed.
-At the conclusion of the game, both players must sign each other's score sheets and turn them to the event organizer if instructed to do so.
-In fast chess games, players are not required to record moves, as it would take away from important thinking time.
+At the conclusion of the game, both players must sign each other's score sheets and turn them in to the event organizer if instructed to do so.
+In fast chess games, players are not required to record moves, as it would take away important thinking time.
 The score sheets must be visible to the arbiter at all times.

 The drawn game

 A player must make their own move before offering a draw, and must not stop their own clock and start their opponent's clock before they have made the offer.
 If a player does not make a move before offering a draw, the opponent can request a move before considering the draw offer (which cannot be retracted).
 No conditions may be attached to a draw offer.
 If a player claims a draw according to the rules of chess, the player is allowed to stop both clocks and record the draw claim as long as their opponent agrees to the claim.
 If the opponent disputes the draw claim, the director may be called to come to a conclusion.
 If the claim is found to be correct, the game is drawn.
 Once a player has made a move from a position eligible for a draw, they lose their rights to claim a draw in that position.